-Did you perform a double take when you took a look at your last energy bill?
-Although high energy bills can be the result of intense weather conditions, consistently high bills can often signify an inefficient HVAC system or your home is using too much energy because of other means, such as drafty windows or inadequate insulation.
+Did you perform a double take when you viewed your last energy bill?
+Although high energy bills can be the consequence of severe weather conditions, consistently high bills can also indicate an inefficient HVAC system or your home is misusing energy by other means, like drafty windows or insufficient insulation.

-One of the simplest ways to figure out whether your home is consuming too much energy is by hiring a home service professional to carry out a home energy audit, also referred to as a home energy assessment.
-Keep reading to find out more about home energy audits, including what they are and their benefits.
+One of the simplest ways to determine whether your home is wasting energy is by calling a home service expert to carry out a home energy audit, also called a home energy assessment.
+Keep reading to learn more about home energy audits, including what they are and their key elements.

-An energy audit is a custom inspection of how much energy your home consumes and whether – and where – your home may be losing or wasting energy.
-An inspector will go through previous energy bills while completing an energy audit to find out where energy is being wasted and how much.
+An energy audit is a thorough inspection of how much energy your home uses and whether – and where – your home might be losing or wasting energy.
+An inspector will take a look at previous energy bills during an energy audit to find out where energy is being wasted and how much.

-The overall goal of an energy audit is to help homeowners save money on their energy bills by recommending energy-efficient renovations, which can include replacing your current HVAC system, putting in new insulation, sealing up leaks, or replacing loose windows.
+The overall goal of an energy audit is to help homeowners save money on their energy bills by recommending energy-efficient updates, which may include replacing your existing HVAC system, putting in new insulation, closing up leaks, or replacing drafty windows.

-While completing the energy assessment, the auditor also completes an inspection of the outside and inside of your home.
-The auditor performs a blower door test on doorways, windows and fireplaces to figure out if there are air leaks in your home.
-They’ll also inspect your home’s HVAC system, which also includes the ductwork, the water heater, and the insulation in your attic.
-Comprehensive assessments could also include reviewing your current lighting system.
+During the energy assessment, the auditor also completes an inspection of the outside and inside of your home.
+The auditor completes a blower door test on doorways, windows and fireplaces to find out if there are air leaks in your home.
+They’ll also evaluate your home’s HVAC system, as well as the ductwork, the water heater, and the insulation in your attic.
+Exhaustive assessments might also include inspecting your current lighting system.

 Benefits of a Home Energy Audit

-It can be hard for the ordinary homeowner to be sure how efficient their home is compared to other similar homes in their community.
-However, lots of energy companies often offer information about where your home ranks in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
-This is a great starting point to figure out if you need an energy audit performed.
+It can be tough for the typical homeowner to know for certain how efficient their home is compared to other similar homes in their community.
+However, many energy companies often supply information about where your home ranks when compared with similar homes and whether it’s more efficient, about average, or inefficient compared to your neighbors’ homes.
+This could be a good starting point to figure out if you need an energy audit performed.

 Learning How Efficient Your Home Is

-It’s beneficial to learn more about how efficient your home is and where you’re using the most energy.
-For example, if your ducts are leaking, it could result in a sizable increase in your energy bills and additional wear and tear on your HVAC system because it has to stay on longer to fully heat or cool your home.
+It’s worthwhile to understand how efficient your home is and where you’re using the most energy.
+For example, if your ducts are leaking, it could result in a large increase in your energy bills and excessive wear and tear on your HVAC system because it has to run longer to properly heat or cool your home.

-An energy audit can reveal where you need to make energy-efficient changes to conserve energy and decrease utility bills.
-This may include replacing worn-down weatherstripping or getting a new energy-efficient furnace.
+An energy audit will expose where you need to make energy-efficient improvements to conserve energy and reduce utility bills.
+This can include replacing worn weatherstripping or buying a new energy-efficient furnace.

-Allowing air to seep into your home via doors and windows, or due to a lack of insulation can cause extra moisture to appear, which can negatively impact your home’s humidity levels or encourage mold.
-This can cause health issues, particularly for people suffering from asthma or allergies.
+Permitting air to slip into your home via doors and windows, or as a result of a lack of insulation can cause excessive moisture to build up, which may negatively affect your home’s humidity levels or encourage mold.
+This can cause health conditions, especially for people dealing with asthma or allergies.

 Increasing Your Home’s Retail Value

-Energy-efficient homes are sought after by homebuyers.
-You can sell your home more quickly or for more money by demonstrating to potential buyers that it’s energy efficient.
+Energy-efficient homes are preferred by homebuyers.
+You can sell your home much faster or for more money by showing possible buyers that it’s energy efficient.

-Although completing an energy audit independently will not be as thorough as calling a professional, it’ll offer you a generalized sense of how energy efficient your home is.
-If you don’t find any issues during the DIY test, then you likely don’t need to bring in a professional.
-Try this step-by-step checklist:
+Although performing an energy audit independently might not be as thorough as choosing a professional, it’ll offer you a broad understanding of how energy efficient your home is.
+If you don’t discover any flaws during the DIY test, then you potentially don’t need to call in a professional.
+Use this step-by-step checklist:

-- Inspect your HVAC system.
-Broken ducts can lose as much as 20% of conditioned air, resulting in more expensive energy bills and greater wear and tear on HVAC equipment.
-If you find leaks, use duct tape to seal them.
+- Review your HVAC system.
+Damaged ducts can lose up to 20% of conditioned air, contributing to steeper energy bills and increased strain on HVAC equipment.
+If you discover leaks, use duct tape to eliminate them.
 If your HVAC equipment is old and wearing down, upgrading to a new system can save you a substantial amount on your energy bills.
-In some cases, it can be better to hire a reputable HVAC company in Branchville to inspect your system.
+In some cases, it is better to call a reputable HVAC company to inspect your system.

 - Watch for signs of air leaks.
 Air leaks on average can increase monthly energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there could be a draft, like along the edge of flooring and near baseboards and electrical outlets.
+Inside, look for air leaks in areas where you can find a draft, like along the edge of flooring and along baseboards and electrical outlets.
 Outside, you can look for air leaks in the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 - Check ventilation.
-Check that all of your kitchen and bathroom exhaust fans are spinning properly, and inspect for evidence of rot or moisture.
+Make sure that all of your kitchen and bathroom exhaust fans are functioning properly, and check for evidence of rot or moisture.

 Contact Willco Air Conditioning, Refrigeration & Heating Inc. for a Professional Energy Audit

-If you are interested in professional help determining how energy efficient your heating and cooling equipment is, contact the HVAC pros at Willco Air Conditioning, Refrigeration & Heating Inc. today.
-We’ve proudly supported the residents of Branchville with quality home services for years.
-Contact us today to request an appointment.
+If you would like professional help figuring out how energy efficient your heating and cooling equipment is, call the HVAC professionals at Willco Air Conditioning, Refrigeration & Heating Inc. today.
+We’ve proudly served the residents of Branchville with quality home services for years.
+Contact us today to schedule an appointment.